 Standing dead wood is maintained as much as possible because of its value for wildlife.
 Fallen or cut wood is often stacked into piles to provide habitats for invertebrates and small mammals.
 A dense shrub layer within woodland is encouraged, providing cover for wildlife.
 In Bob’s Wood and other areas there is ongoing clearance and replanting to increase age structure and species diversity.
 The rides and footpaths through the woods allow light to reach the floor which encourages more species to grow, thus improving diversity.

-Birds and wildlife regularly spotted in the woodlands include Muntjac deer, foxes, rooks, sparrowhawks, rabbits and all three species of woodpecker – green, greater and lesser spotted.
+Birds and wildlife regularly spotted in the woodlands include Muntjac deer, foxes, crows, sparrowhawks, rabbits and all three species of woodpecker – green, greater and lesser spotted.